rduplain/teleport/docs/5.0/pages/database-access/rbac.md

 PostgreSQL supports multiple logical databases and each logical database can contain multiple schemas.
 In order to change to a different database, a user disconnects from the current one and establishes a new connection.
-When checked on a PostgreSQL connection attempt, `db_names` field refers to the names of the logical databases a user is allowed to connect to.
+During a PostgreSQL connection attempt, `db_names` field is checked against the name of the logical database user is connecting to.

 In MySQL a logical "database" and a "schema" are synonyms for each other, and the scope of permissions a user has once connected is determined by the permission